Women's College Volleyball Bracketology: Top seedings, bracket watch and more

-For most leagues across the country, the regular season is over and conference tournaments are set to begin later this week.
-The final sprint to Selection Sunday on Nov.
-30 (6 p.m.
-ET, ESPN) has arrived.
+With conference tournaments concluding this week and the ACC, Big Ten and Big 12 wrapping their regular seasons this weekend, résumés will all be finalized by Saturday and all the drama gets solved on the Selection Show on Sunday (6 p.m.
+ET, ESPN).

-There are 31 automatic bids with 33 at-large teams chosen by the NCAA volleyball committee.
-Volleyball seeds the top eight teams in each region, and the top four in each region serve as first- and second-round hosts.
+The 31 automatic bids will already know their NCAA tournament fate, just not their status.
+The other 33 spots will be filled with at-large teams.
+Volleyball seeds the top eight seeds in each region and the top-four in each region serve as first- and second-round hosts.
 The rest of the bracket is filled out to balance it competitively and geographically.
 The highest-remaining seeds also host the regionals, and the 2025 Final Four is in Kansas City, Missouri, on Dec.
 18 with the finals on Dec.
 21.

 Bracket watch